 justify-content: flex-end and the extra space is placed before the items,

-justify-content: space-around and it is placed either side of the item in that dimension.
+justify-content: space-around and it is placed either side of the item in that dimension, etc.

 This means that a

-justify-self property does not make sense in Flexbox as we are always dealing with moving this group of items around.
+justify-self property does not make sense in Flexbox as we are always dealing with moving the entire group of items around.

 align-self makes sense as we potentially have additional space in the flex container in that dimension, in which a single item can be moved to the start and end.

-There is a specific use case where we might think that a
+There is a specific use case in Flexbox where we might think that a

 justify-self property is what we need, and this is when we want to split a set of flex items, perhaps to create a split navigation pattern.
 For this use case we can use an